All kids love to play in the dirt. Now, gardening is a natural warm-weather activity with proven therapeutic effects for children with ADHD.

 Ah, spring!
 One afternoon a few weeks ago, I stepped out of my house to take a stroll around the backyard.
-But my in-house fantasies of chirping birds and a riot of blooming flowers quickly fled as I took in the reality of my post-winter garden: Broken skateboards and deflated kickballs lay strewn about empty flower beds, while punctured water floats and abandoned squirt guns peeped out from under piles of dead leaves.
+But my in-house fantasies of chirping birds and a riot of blooming flowers quickly fled as I took in the reality of my post-winter garden: Broken skateboards and deflated kickballs lay strewn about empty flower beds, while punctured water floats peeped out from under piles of dead leaves.

 Nevertheless, the warm weather woke up my brain and planted the seeds for a fun project.

 All kids love to play in the dirt, so gardening is a natural warm-weather activity.
 And for kids with ADHD, like my son, natural settings have proven therapeutic effects.
-A study conducted by the Human-Environment Research Laboratory (HERL) at the University of Illinois found that green surroundings leave ADHD children better able to concentrate, pay attention, and function on an overall level.
+A study conducted by the Human-Environment Research Laboratory (HERL) at the University of Illinois found that green surroundings leave children with ADHD better able to concentrate, pay attention, and function on an overall level.
 Parents of children with ADHD know that a physical activity that engages more than one sense is always a good choice, and I think we’d all agree that gardening offers a bounty of visual, tactile, and olfactory delights.

 Caring for plants can also yield long-term benefits for children: Watering the garden every day teaches responsibility, and the anticipation of late-season blooms or growing vegetables helps kids understand delayed gratification.